 Please enter the hostname of your relay host.
-You may put a colon after the hostname to '''
+You may put a colon after the hostname to indicate a port to use other than 25, such as "smtp.example.com:547".

 Configuring DNS Server(s)

 You can configure the DNS settings for your appliance using the Network > DNS page or using the dnsconfig command.
 Before you configure DNS, consider the following: